theninthsky/client-side-rendering/README.md

 There are numerous advantages to this approach:

-- We generate static data so we won’t bother our server or CMS for every user request.
+- We generate static data so we won't bother our server or CMS for every user request.
 - The data will be fetched a lot faster from a nearby CDN edge rather than a remote server.
 - Since this script runs on our server during build time, we can authenticate with services however we want, there is no limit to what can be sent (secret tokens for example).